As veganism gains popularity throughout the UK Grace Cassidy asks what this could mean for the future of the leather industry.

 “I don’t think the number of people becoming vegan will have a major impact.
 Leather is a by-product of the meat industry, and there is a lot of people eating meat and therefore there is a lot of skins coming into the industry.”

-Marc Gummer, Senior Lecturer at the Institute for Creative Leather Technologies, Northampton, explains: “The skins that we get to turn into leather come from the fact that people are eating meat so you have to think, if we don’t use them what the consequence of that is.
+Marc Gummer, Senior Lecturer at the Institute for Creative Leather Technologies, Northampton, explains further: “The skins that we get to turn into leather come from the fact that people are eating meat so you have to think, if we don’t use them what the consequence of that is.
 If people still eat meat those animals will still be killed, it just means that we’re not using the skins to turn into something else and those skins will then be a waste product.”

 Meaning the amount of leather that is being bought and sold is entirely down to the meat industry.